langdoc/written-komi-corpus-old-komi/README.md

-# Digital Edition of Old Komi
+# Old Komi: Digital Edition

 This is a digital edition of Old Komi text corpus.
 It is based into: